Communication with Imperfectly Shared Randomness: Low-influence communication strategies

 \section{Low-influence communication strategies}

-\todonote{Madhu: Write some motivating text for invariance theorem later.} The following theorem states that the expected inner product between two multidimensional Boolean functions without common low-degree influential variables when applied to correlated random strings, is well approximated by the expected inner product of two related functions, this time applied to similarly correlated Gaussians.
-As, per \autoref{ssec:strategy:preliminaries}, the former quantity captures the behavior of communication protocols, this invariance principle enables one to transfer the study to the (more manageable) Gaussian setting.
-(For convenience, in this section we switch to the equivalent view of Boolean functions as being defined on $\{+1,-1\}^n$).
+The following theorem states that the expected inner product between two multidimensional Boolean functions without common low-degree influential variables when applied to correlated random strings, is well approximated by the expected inner product of two related functions, this time applied to similarly correlated Gaussians.
+As, per \autoref{ssec:strategy:preliminaries}, the former quantity captures the behavior of communication protocols, this invariance principle enables one to transfer the study to the (more manageable) Gaussian setting. {(For convenience, in this section we switch to the equivalent view of Boolean functions as being defined on $\{+1,-1\}^n$).}

-We denote by $N_{p_1,p_2,\theta}$ the distribution on $\{+1,-1\}\times\{+1,-1\}$ such that the marginals of $(x,y)\sim N_{p_1,p_2,\theta}$ have expectations respectively $p_1$ and $p_2$, and correlation $\theta$ (see \autoref{def:corr:pair:p1p2eta} for an explicit definition). \begin{restatable}{theorem}{thminvariance} Fix any two parameters $p_1,p_2\in (-1,1)$.
-For all $\eps\in(0,1]$, $\ell\in\N$, $\theta_0\in[0,1)$ and \newerest{closed} convex sets $K_1,K_2 \subseteq [0,1]^\ell$, there exist $n_0\in\N$, $d\in\N$ and $\tau\in(0,1)$ such that the following holds.
+We denote by $N_{p_1,p_2,\theta}$ the distribution on ${\{+1,-1\}}\times{\{+1,-1\}}$ such that the marginals of $(x,y)\sim N_{p_1,p_2,\theta}$ have expectations respectively $p_1$ and $p_2$, and correlation $\theta$ (see \autoref{def:corr:pair:p1p2eta} for an explicit definition). \begin{restatable}{theorem}{thminvariance} Fix any two parameters $p_1,p_2\in (-1,1)$.
+For all $\eps\in(0,1]$, $\ell\in\N$, $\theta_0\in[0,1)$ {and {closed} convex sets $K_1,K_2 \subseteq [0,1]^\ell$}, there exist $n_0\in\N$, $d\in\N$ and $\tau\in(0,1)$ such that the following holds.
 For all $n\geq n_0$, there exist mappings

 such that for all $\theta\in[-\theta_0,\theta_0]$, if $f,g$ satisfy

 then, for $F=T_1(f)$ and $G = T_2(g)$, we have